chenxingqiang/jax-sklearn/doc/modules/outlier_detection.rst

 a low density region of the training data, considered as normal in this context.

-The scikit-learn project provides a set of machine learning tools that can be used both for novelty or outlier detection.
+The jax-ml project provides a set of machine learning tools that can be used both for novelty or outlier detection.
 This strategy is implemented with objects learning in an unsupervised way from the data::